kirchner-jan/minimalprior/posts/universalprior/on-context-and-people.md

 One (distasteful, but supported by [some evidence](https://nintil.com/newton-hypothesis)) answer is, "yep, looking at the big fish is enough.
 If you focus on the critical 5%, you'll get all the signal and none of the noise."
 As a starving grad student™, this answer makes me sad.
 Sure, most people will associate the [stomatogastric ganglion](https://en.wikipedia.org/wiki/Stomatogastric_nervous_system) with Eve Marder, but what about the grad students and postdocs that contribute data and ideas?
 And the colleagues who challenge and improve the research through peer review and their work?

-Perhaps calling it the "person-centric" view is a bit of a misnomer[9](https://universalprior.substack.com/p/on-context-and-people#footnote-9-50643295).
+Perhaps calling it the "person-centric" view is a bit of a misnomer[^9].
 When we feed the language model with papers from Eve Marder, the model learns not from Eve Marder the person, but Eve Marder the ~~egregore~~ collection of ideas and influences that converge in that person.
 The papers are written by many people and contain references to the works of even more people.
 And they are shaped by how the entire field thinks about certain questions at a given time.

 In that sense, the person-centric view represents a very neat compromise between the Newton hypothesis and the [Ortega hypothesis](https://en.wikipedia.org/wiki/Ortega_hypothesis) (which holds that average or mediocre scientists contribute substantially to the advancement of science).
 In this setup, it is impossible to disentangle the individual from the community they work in.
 Instead, the [paradigm](https://plato.stanford.edu/entries/thomas-kuhn/) and the supporting ideas are central.

-Still - having found a solution[10](https://universalprior.substack.com/p/on-context-and-people#footnote-10-50643295) to the bottleneck of contextualizing scientific questions, the next bottleneck becomes apparent.
+Still - having found a solution[^10] to the bottleneck of contextualizing scientific questions, the next bottleneck becomes apparent.
 Assuming we have a neat way of coming up with interesting questions and contextualizing them - how do we find answers in a scalable way?
 More on that next time.

-Subscribe

 ##  **Appendix**